 - Does sunscreen prevent melanoma?
 Not so much.

 - Does a base tan prevent melanoma?
 Yes.

 Also, and importantly, the review shows ways in which sunshine helps health irrespective of Vitamin D levels.
 In other words, and in at least some cases, the sun is doing the healing, not the vitamin we make from it.
 For instance, the authors found that:

 - Sunshine (but not Vitamin D) helps prevent obesity.

 - Sunshine helps you see better (by preventing short sightedness.)

 The bottom line: Get outside.

 Does that mean you don’t need Vitamin D supplements?
 The jury is still out on that.
 We know that lower Vitamin D levels are associated with impaired health on many levels.
 What we don’t know is whether the low Vitamin D is a cause or an effect.
-I generally find patients with low Vitamin D levels feel better with supplementation.
+I generally find patients with low Vitamin D levels feel better with supplementation — especially in northern latitudes.

 The first step is to get your Vitamin D levels checked.
 This is a standard blood test doctors can order along with your cholesterol and similar tests as part of an annual preventive visit.

 I like to see my patients’s Vitamin D in the 50-100 ng/mL range.
 If their levels are low, we talk about why that may be the case and decide how to proceed.